 The Open Pathway process is focused on quality assurance and institutional improvement, which includes the Quality Initiative.
-This initiative allows UMM to pursue improvement projects that are targeted toward our needs and aspirations.
+This initiative allows UMN Morris to pursue improvement projects that are targeted toward our needs and aspirations.

 The 10-year review cycle includes four types of institutional reviews: